 I moved to Prague with my husband, who had lived here before and loved it.
-I'd never visited Prague before relocating, and that isn't something I recommend.
-These days there are great deals from the U.S. to Prague and a number of budget airlines that can bring you from most any major city in Europe for a pittance.
-Many of the budget airlines have special deals for subscribers, so it's worth it to sign up on their mailing lists.
+I'd never visited Prague before relocating—and visiting any land before moving there is something I recommend.
+These days, there are some decent deals from the U.S. to Prague, and several budget airlines that can bring you here from almost any major city in Europe for a pittance.

-In the last ten years I've moved 13 times, lived in nine different cities in six countries.
+I've moved 13 times in the last 10 years and lived in nine cities in six countries.
 This doesn't include the six countries I lived in growing up, my American mother being a UNICEF worker who was posted all over Asia and Africa.
-Now I'm not just an adult Third Culture Kid, but a long-term expat who has ended up in the Czech Republic working for an international school, Charles University, and freelance writing in my spare time.
+I'm not just an adult Third Culture Kid, but a long-term expat who has ended up in the Czech Republic working for an international school Charles University, and freelance writing in my spare time.

-Since the end of the Communist rule in 1989, Prague is an ever-changing city with each year bringing new and wonderful aspects to Czech and expat life.
-When I arrived the Czech Republic was not yet a part of Schengen, a border-free agreement between many European nations.
-Until December 21, 2007, many American expats didn't have visas mainly because all you had to do was hop a train to Germany, get a new stamp in your passport and they would be able to legally live in the Czech Republic for another three months.
-Now that the Schengen agreement includes the Czech Republic, getting legalized quickly is not only vital, but more complicated than it has been.
-The visa process itself will take a full three months, so you need to come here with some job possibilities already in mind.
-Because of this, Prague isn't the best place to do a TEFL certificate anymore, since you won't be offered a job until a month into your tourist visa and then you won't have enough time to finish up the visa process.
+Since the end of the Communist rule in 1989, Prague has been an ever-changing city, bringing new and wonderful aspects to Czech and expat life each year.
+When I arrived, the Czech Republic had yet to become a part of Schengen, the border-free agreement between 26 European nations.
+Until December 21, 2007, many American expats didn't have visas mainly because all you had to do was hop a train to Germany to get a new stamp on your passport.
+They could legally live in the Czech Republic for another three months.
+Now that the Schengen agreement includes the Czech Republic, getting legalized quickly is vital and more complicated than it has been.
+The visa process will take three months, so you must come here with some job possibilities already in mind.
+Because of this, Prague isn't the best place to do a TEFL certificate anymore since you won't be offered a job until a month into your tourist visa, and then you won't have enough time to finish the visa process.

-If living in Prague is something that interests you it's best to do your TEFL elsewhere and then come here afterwards.
-This will make your life far less stressful and nerve-wracking.
+If living in Prague interests you, it's often best to complete your TEFL elsewhere and then come here afterward to look for work.
+However, organizations like TEFL WORLDWIDE PRAGUE will train you and set up job guidance should you wish to work in Prague or the countryside.
 The visa process is a trial that every expat must now go through.
-Do make sure that your future employer provides services to assist you; make sure you investigate this before you get here in order to avoid any nasty surprises or expenses.
-You don't want to end up like the few dozen Americans and Canadians who were deported last year, meaning they can't return to any Schengen country for five years.
-While Schengen makes some of our lives more difficult, it's done a great deal in legitimizing the Czech Republic as a part of the European Union.
+Ensure that your future employer provides services to assist you; investigate this before you get here to avoid any nasty surprises or expenses.
+You want to avoid ending up like the few dozen Americans and Canadians who were deported recently, meaning they can't return to any Schengen country for five years.

-Another fantastic change in the last couple years is the availability of various different kinds of foods, not just in restaurants but also in the grocery stores.
-Now you can find all kinds of ethnic foods such as curry paste, wasabi, sushi kits, barbeque sauce, baked beans, Tabasco sauce, and even fresh fish--something we never saw even two years ago.
+Another fantastic change, as far as I'm concerned, during recent years is the availability of a wide variety of international foods in restaurants and grocery stores.
+Now, you can find all kinds of ethnic foods such as curry paste, wasabi, sushi kits, barbeque sauce, baked beans, Tabasco sauce, and even fresh fish — something we never saw when I first arrived in the country.
 As someone who doesn't eat much meat, this has changed my life here for the better.
-I can now readily find tofu, goat cheese, salmon, avocados and other previously-considered luxury items at most any supermarket.
-There are also a number of great restaurants that all have extensive vegetarian menus, like Lehkha Hlava (continental vegetarian and vegan), Himalaya (Indian), Modry Zub (Thai), and many more.
-Himalaya even gives you the option to order food online and have it delivered right to your door.
-On the bitterly cold days this is an absolute godsend, not to mention that the food is delicious.
+I can now readily find tofu, goat cheese, salmon, avocados, and other previously considered luxury items at most supermarkets.
+There are also many excellent restaurants that all have extensive vegetarian menus.

 Yes, it's cold here, the temperatures dropping to -20C at the height of the day.
 Be prepared.
-Clothes are more expensive here than in other European countries, so if you know you'll be here through winter make sure you bring a warm coat with you.
-Sadly clothes prices are one of the few things that have not changed in these last few years, but there are a number of second-hand shops around town that can ease the pressure on your wallet.
+Clothes are more expensive here than in other European countries, so if you know you'll be here through winter, bring a warm coat.
+Sadly, clothes prices are one of the few things that have stayed the same these last few years, but several second-hand shops around town can ease the pressure on your wallet.

 One of my favorite things about living in Prague is the magnificent public transportation system.
-Trams, Metros, and buses can take you absolutely anywhere you want to go and have very frequent schedules.
-I don't drive so it's great to live in a place where having a car is more of a hindrance than a help.
-Walking around offers so many opportunities to appreciate the beautiful city, its varied architecture, and to soak in the Gothic atmosphere.
-The Prague transit system operates on the honor system and random checks are enforced at any time.
-If you'll be here for a week or a year, it's always a good idea to get a multi-day or multi-month tram pass just to make sure you're covered.
-The fine is hefty, amounting to roughly $60, which can really hurt if you're on a teachers' salary, not to mention all the dirty looks you'll get from locals — which by itself is an embarrassment that is worth avoiding.
+Trams, Metros, and buses can take you anywhere you want to go and have frequent schedules.
+I don't drive, so it's great to live in a place where having a car is more of a hindrance than a help.
+Walking around offers many opportunities to appreciate the beautiful city and its varied architecture and soak in the Gothic atmosphere.
+The Prague transit system operates on the honor system, sometimes enforcing random checks.
+If you'll be here for a week or a year, getting a multi-day or multi-month tram pass is always a good idea to ensure you're covered.
+The fine is hefty, which can really hurt if you're on a teacher's salary, not to mention all the dirty looks you'll get from locals — which by itself is an embarrassment that is worth avoiding.

-In the last year Prague has also seen a huge rise in expat bars organizing open mic nights, live music, speed dating, art exhibits, poker nights, and trivia nights.
+Prague has also seen a considerable rise in expat bars organizing open mic nights, live music, speed dating, art exhibits, poker nights, and trivia nights in the last year.
 The Czech Inn, a gorgeous art deco hostel, organizes events for almost every single night of the week.
-The Blind Eye is another popular expat hangout that features Karaoke nights and now even offers DVD rental services.
-The Red Room bar and cafe also organizes live music and open mic nights.
-Even iconic Prague bars like Chapeau Rouge have changed in the past few years: Now instead of a feeling like complete dives, they've revamped their main bar as well as added two new levels underground, one functioning as a dance club and the other as deep underground venue for live music.
-Thankfully the prices at all of these places have not risen as they've gained in popularity, and delicious Czech beer can still be had for reasonable costs.
+Even iconic Prague bars like Chapeau Rouge have changed in the past few years: Now, instead of a feeling like complete dives, they've revamped their main bar as well as added two new levels underground, one functioning as a dance club and the other as the deep underground venue for live music.
+Thankfully, the prices at these places have remained the same as they've gained in popularity, and delicious Czech beer can still be had for reasonable costs.

-A friend of mine called Prague a Milan Kundera pop-up book, with its gorgeous architecture, and the sense of enchantment that hangs over the city.
-Many a writer has found an unending source of inspiration here, and I am certainly one of them.
+A friend of mine called Prague a Milan Kundera pop-up book, with its gorgeous architecture and the sense of enchantment that hangs over the city.
+Many writers have found an unending source of inspiration here, and I am certainly one of them.
 Kafka wrote that Prague is like a little old lady with claws who grabs you and never lets you go, and I feel very much in her grasp.
-Every time I've fancied the thought of leaving here something extraordinary happens that forces me to reconsider.
-Like anywhere foreign, it can be very trying — even alienating — but there is so much beauty and wonder in Prague.
+Whenever I've fancied the thought of leaving here, something extraordinary forces me to reconsider.
+Like anywhere foreign, it can be very trying — even alienating — but Prague has so much beauty and wonder.
 Certainly enough to keep a person fascinated for the rest of their life.